NikkaLuna/AI-News-ETL-Pipeline-with-Airflow/README.md

 ## Contributions

-Feel free to fork this repository and submit pull requests if you have any improvements or new features to suggest.
+Contributions are welcome!
+Feel free to fork this repository and submit pull requests with improvements or new features.
+If you encounter any issues, please open an issue on the repository.